danj7/popular_baby_names/README.md

 ## Names, comings and goings

-We often have the notion of an "old-sounding" name, as in a name we haven't heard in a long time, or maybe because it reminds us of an elder relative.
-We also notice the reverse, that there are names that sound modern, or newer, or that maybe have come into fashion.
+We often have the notion of an _old-sounding_ name, maybe because it's a name that reminds us of an elder relative or a historical figure.
+We also notice the reverse, that there are _modern-sounding_, newer, that may have recently come into fashion.
 I will explore these notions a little bit in this project, starting from the comings and goings of names.

-dfsddsadA

-SDA
-SD
-sa
-xZ
-X
-zX
-z
-X
+First, I want to explore the changes year to year of the most popular names.
+To do this visually, I will use a word clouds, one for male names and another for female names.

+> gifs here